Things to do in Brest, Belarus: A travel guide to the Hero City

 Brest travel guide: Beautiful downtown streets.

 • Avenue Cafe.
-This is a nice option to watch people passing by while having lunch.
+This is a nice option for watching people pass by while having lunch.
 It is located on the main pedestrian street and offers outdoor seating.
-The coffee is okay, and the food too.
+The coffee is okay, and the food is too.
 The best thing, though, is the highly professional service.

 • Paragraph.
 That’s another cafe on the pedestrian street, ideal for a lunch stop.
-Here the coffee is delicious, and has a small food selection, but the service is really slow.
+Here, the coffee is delicious, and there is a small food selection, but the service is really slow.

 • Jules Verne.
 This is, hands down, one of the nicest restaurants you’ll visit in Belarus.
-Excellent menu and service, be prepared to pay a little more, though.
+Excellent menu and service, but be prepared to pay a little more.
 See the menu and photos of the Jules Verne restaurant in Brest here.

 Entering the War Complex Memorial Hero Fortress of Brest